Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Simulation

 \subsection{Performance Analysis}

-In order to evaluate the performance of the proposed algorithm with respect to computation time and actual cost, we compare it with two other robust DMPC algorithms: (1)~Algorithm~\ref{algo:DMPC} with fixed reference trajectories, that is
+In order to evaluate the performance of the proposed algorithm with respect to computation time and actual cost, we compare it with two other robust DMPC algorithms: (1)~Algorithm~\ref{algo:DMPC} with fixed reference trajectories

 This choice of reference trajectories corresponds to the choice in~\cite{farina2012}.
-(2) Sequential DMPC as presented in~\cite{Nikou2019} which is an application of \cite[Section~2]{Mueller2012} and~\cite{Richards2007} to mobile robots subject to connectivity constraints in the presence of disturbances.
-The DMPC controllers have been implemented using Casadi \cite{Andersson2019} and Matlab, the simulations have been performed on an Intel Core i5-10310U with 16GB RAM.
+(2) Sequential DMPC~\cite{Nikou2019} which is based on \cite[Sec.~2]{Mueller2012} and~\cite{Richards2007}.
+The DMPC controllers are implemented using Casadi \cite{Andersson2019}, Ipopt and Matlab; simulations are performed on an Intel Core i5-10310U, 16GB~RAM.